Bantu peoples of South Africa: Creation of the Zulu Kingdom

-After the death of the Mthethwa king Dingiswayo around 1818, at the hands of Zwide, the king of the Ndwandwe, Shaka assumed leadership of the entire Mthethwa alliance.
-The alliance under his leadership survived Zwide's first assault at the Battle of Gqokli Hill.
-Within two years he had defeated Zwide at the Battle of Mhlatuze River and broken up the Ndwandwe alliance, some of whom in turn began a murderous campaign against other Nguni communities, resulting in a mass migration of communities fleeing those who are regarded now as Zulu people too.
-Historians have postulated this as the cause of the Mfecane, a period of mass migration and war in the Southern African interior in the 19th, however this hypothesis is no longer accepted by most historians, and the idea itself of Mfecane/Difaqane has been thoroughly disputed by many scholars, notably by Julian Cobbing.
+After the death of the Mthethwa king Dingiswayo around 1818 at the hands of Zwide of the Ndwandwe, Shaka assumed leadership of the Mthethwa alliance.
+The alliance survived Zwide's first assault at the Battle of Gqokli Hill, and within two years Shaka had defeated Zwide at the Battle of Mhlatuze River and broken up the Ndwandwe alliance.
+Some groups in turn began campaigns against other Nguni communities, resulting in mass migration.
+Historians once attributed the Mfecane — a period of mass migration and war in the southern African interior — largely to Shaka's campaigns, but this hypothesis is no longer accepted by most historians, and the concept of the Mfecane/Difaqane itself has been thoroughly disputed, notably by Julian Cobbing.

 Pedi Kingdom

 The Pedi polity under King Thulare (c.
-1780–1820) was made up of land that stretched from present-day Rustenburg to the lowveld in the west and as far south as the Vaal River.
-Pedi power was undermined during the Mfecane, by the Ndwandwe.
-A period of dislocation followed, after which the polity was re-stabilised under Thulare's son Sekwati.
+1780–1820) stretched from present-day Rustenburg to the lowveld in the west and as far south as the Vaal River.
+Pedi power was undermined during the Mfecane by the Ndwandwe; after a period of dislocation the polity was restabilised under Thulare's son Sekwati.

 Sekwati succeeded King Thulare as paramount chief of the Bapedi in the northern Transvaal (Limpopo).
-He engaged in maintaining his domain from other indigenous polities, mostly in frequent conflict with Mzilikazi's army who then had established and residing in Mhlahlandlela (present day Centurion, Gauteng) after retreating King Sigidi kaSenzagakhona's forces, before they moved on to found the Kingdom of Mthwakazi, the Northern Ndebele Kingdom.
+He defended his domain against other indigenous polities, frequently coming into conflict with Mzilikazi's army, which had established itself at Mhlahlandlela (present-day Centurion, Gauteng) before moving on to found the Northern Ndebele Kingdom.

-Sekwati was also engaged in struggles over land and labour with the invading colonialists.
-These disputes over land started in 1845 after the arrival of Boers and their declaring of Ohrigstad in King Sekwati's domain, in 1857 the town was incorporated into the Transvaal Republic and the Republic of Lydenburg was formed, an agreement was reached that the Steelpoort River was the border between the Pedi and the Republic.
-The Pedi were well equipped for waging war though, as Sekwati and his heir, Sekhukhune I were able to procure firearms, mostly through migrant labour from the Kimberley diamond fields and as far as Port Elizabeth.
-On 16 May 1876, Thomas François Burgers, president of the South African Republic (ZAR), not to be confused with the modern-day Republic of South Africa, caused the First of the Sekhukhune Wars when he declared war against the Bapedi Kingdom, the Burgers' army was defeated on 1 August 1876.
-The Burgers' government later hired the Lydenburg Volunteer Corps commanded by a German mercenary Conrad von Schlickmann, they were repelled and Conrad was killed in later battles.
+Sekwati was also drawn into struggles over land and labour with the encroaching colonists.
+Disputes began in 1845 after the arrival of the Boers and their declaration of Ohrigstad within King Sekwati's domain.
+In 1857 the town was incorporated into the Transvaal Republic, and the Republic of Lydenburg was formed; it was agreed that the Steelpoort River would be the border between the Pedi and the Republic.
+The Pedi were well equipped for war, since Sekwati and his heir Sekhukhune I were able to procure firearms, largely through migrant labour from the Kimberley diamond fields and as far as Port Elizabeth.
+On 16 May 1876 Thomas François Burgers, president of the South African Republic, declared the First Sekhukhune War, but his army was defeated on 1 August 1876; a subsequent campaign by the Lydenburg Volunteer Corps under the German mercenary Conrad von Schlickmann was repelled, and von Schlickmann was killed.